bubbles-suite/BUBBLES/README.md

 $ nohup ./mdgpu_np setup.dat &
 ```

-## Using VMD to visualize the trajectories
+## Using VMD to visualize snapshots and trajectories

 The program creates trajectories with periodic snapshots of the simulation in the plaintext format **\*.xyz**
 which can be visualized on-the-fly with **VMD**.
 This software is a powerful visualization tool freely available for download at <a href="http://www.ks.uiuc.edu/Research/vmd/">http://www.ks.uiuc.edu/Research/vmd/</a>